Our Story

 - Denice Frohman

 Perennial Press’ name came from this poem by Denice Frohman.
 I guess you can say these are the founding words for this press.
 We believe everyone should be able to tell their own stories, to “[live] forever.”
-We live vicariously through the authors and poets and artists we work with.
+We live vicariously through the artists we work with.

 Art by Caitlin Peck